-The Audit Committee met four times during Fiscal Year 2015 on the dates indicated below:
+The Audit Committee is chaired by Mr. Mazrui.
+It met four times during Fiscal Year 2016, as required by its Terms of Reference, on the dates indicated below:

-July 22, 2014: The meeting was attended by Mr. Alireza, Mr. Al Ghurair and Mr. Mazrui and by Mr. Nemir Kirdar, Mr. Michael Merritt, Mr. Rishi Kapoor, Ms Stephanie Bess, Mr. Ashwani Siotia, Mr. Gordon Bennie, Mr. Ram Prasad, Mr. Shaun Hill and Mr. Richard Kramer (all by invitation).
+July 14, 2015: The meeting was attended by Mr. Alireza and Mr. Mazrui and by H.E.
+Alardhi, Mr. Rishi Kapoor, Mr. Anthony Robinson, Mr. Michael Merritt, Ms Stephanie Bess, Mr. Ashwani Siotia, Mr. Ram Prasad, Mr. Shaun Hill and Mr. Richard Kramer (all by invitation for portions of the meeting other than H.E.
+Alardhi, Mr. Merritt and Ms. Bess).

-September 22, 2014: The meeting was attended by Mr. Al Ghurair and Mr. Mazrui and by Mr. Kapoor, Mr. Merritt, Ms. Bess, Mr. Hill and Mr. Kramer (all by invitation).
+September 29, 2015: The meeting was attended by Mr. Al Ghurair and Mr. Mazrui and by Mr. Kapoor, Mr. Robinson, Mr. Merritt, Ms. Bess, Mr. Hill and Mr. Kramer (all by invitation for portions of the meeting other than Mr. Merritt and Ms. Bess).

-January 13, 2015: The meeting was attended by Mr. Al Ghurair, Mr. Alireza and Mr. Mazrui and by Mr. Merritt, Mr. Kapoor, Ms. Bess, Mr. Hill and Mr. Kramer (all by invitation).
+January 26, 2016: The meeting was attended by Mr. Alireza and Mr. Mazrui and by Mr. Kapoor, Ms. Bess, Mr. Hill, Mr. Kramer and Mr. Ramzi AbdelJaber (all by invitation for portions of the meeting in the case of Mr. Hill and Mr. Kramer).

-April 21, 2015: The meeting was attended by Mr. Al Ghurair, Mr. Alireza and Mr. Mazrui and by Mr. Merritt, Mr. Kapoor, Ms. Bess, Mr. Siotia, Mr. Prasad, Mr. Hill, Mr. Najib Rahal and Mr. Kramer (all by invitation).
+April 26, 2016: The meeting was attended by Sh.
+Al Khalifa and Mr. Mazrui and by H.E.
+Alardhi, Mr. AbdelJaber, Ms. Bess, Mr. Gordon Bennie, Mr. Prasad, Mr. Hill and Mr. Kramer (all by invitation for portions of the meeting).